lrmcc/Domain_Reporter/README.md

-# WHOIS Reporter
+# Domain Reporter
 ## Domain Record Monitor and Alert Script

-### What does it do
+### Overview
 Monitors domain status record(s) and alert users based on configuration.

-### What practical purpose
+### What it really does
-Automated WHOIS domain monitor to check for specific attibutes (i.e. registration and domain status) over specified frequencies and durations and take specific alerting actions.
+Monitors attribute changes in WHOIS records (i.e. registration and domain status) over specified durations and frequencies to allow for alert triggers.

 ### Prequisites:
 1. WHOIS is installed